warthunder1969/dotfiles/README.md

 - wget
 - curl

+## Compatability
-Compatability I don't' garuntee compatability but...
+ I don't' garuntee compatability but...
 "Works on My Machine TM".
 The TLDR This is what I use and test against the latest Mint releases:

  - Linux Mint
  - Linux Mint [Debian Edition]

 those platforms shoudl give you a nice time.
 I primarily work with apt and flaptak so take that for what you will.

 ## Installation
 1. Clone this Repository
 2. Go into the cloned directory
 3. Now paroose and do with the files as you please.
 The directory structure is as follows:
    - `config`  - any non-specific configuration files
    - `scripts` - any scripts that I have written that I plan to use.
 I will eventually include any setup scripts I use on a non-public git repo here once they are of "good" quality or have been tested well enough before they hit here
-    - `pkgs`  - You'll likely never see this, unless I plan to upload tarballs or deb for packages I can't get in a repo.
-This will likely be empty or nonexistant publically.
+    - `pkgs`  - Where I have some raw configs, or things that don't fit anywhere else.
+You'll likely never see much here, there is always a better place.
    - `themes` - any appearance related items that I might need or use.
 This will include fonts, themes, icons etc. I'm not much for ricing one's computer but it'll be here.
 I'm a very simple man: Dark Theme + a nice accent color.

 ## Support